Have you ever wondered what the D in D-Day stands for?

-The best known D-Day was Operation Overlord on June 6th 1944 during World War II, the day of the Normandy landings.
-Many other operations entitled D—Day have also taken place.
+The best known D-Day was Operation Overlord on June 6th 1944 during World War II, the day of the Normandy landings. but many other operations entitled D—Day have also taken place.

 The hour and attack to take place is designated, not surprisingly, H-Hour.

-Operation Dragoon was the codename for the lesser-known Allied invasion of Provence on 15 August 1944 to liberate southern France from Nazi occupation, an enormous blow to the nazis but overshadowed by the Operation Overlord, the Allied invasion of Normandy (D-Day) which took place two months earlier.
+Operation Dragoon was the codename for the lesser-known Allied invasion of Provence on 15 August 1944 to liberate southern France from Nazi occupation.
+The offensive struck an enormous blow to the nazis but was overshadowed by Operation Overlord, the Allied invasion of Normandy (D-Day) which took place two months earlier.

 Launched by American parachute drops followed by an amphibious force of 100,000 US and British troops, followed by a wave of French, more than 450,000 troops, many from the French colonies in Africa and the Caribbean, forced a German retreat from Marseille and Toulon.